-Collegiate School writes to notify you of an incident that may affect the privacy of some of your information.
-We take this incident seriously, and this letter provides details of the incident, our response, and steps you may take to better protect against possible misuse of your personal information, should you feel it appropriate to do so.
+Stibbs & Co., P.C. ("Stibbs & Co.") is contacting you to notify you of an incident that affects some of your personal information.
+We take the security of information in our care seriously, and are providing you with this notice to make you aware of the incident, the steps we are taking in response, and steps you may take to help protect your personal information, should you feel it is appropriate to do so.